[Note: Any changes from the copy handed out

 Ø Access exercise 1.

-Session 4 (Monday, Sept.
-14): Review of filtering records; grouping; database structure issues; assignment of the reporting topics assignment.
+Session 4 (Wednesday, Sept.
+12): Review of filtering records; grouping; database structure issues; introduction of the reporting topics assignment.

 Ø On the Web: Chapter 1, Attorney General’s Public Information Act Manual.